simgriffi/git-workshop-notes/Notes.md

        $ git add Notes.md
        $ git commit -m"First commit of workshop notes"

    Alternately, can add and commit in one step

        $ git commit -am"First commit with no staging"

+   Files can be added to staging by name or by wildcard

+       $ git add submodule1/PrimaryClass.java
+       $ git add .
+       $ git add *.java

-   Can interactively add chunks from working file to staging using
+   Can interactively add pieces from working file to staging using

        $ git add -p Notes.md

+### Slide 6.1
+##Git Basic Usage

+Rather than using a sequential revision ID, Git marks each commit with an SHA1 hash unique to the person committing the changes, the folders, and the files comprising the changeset, allowing commits to be independent of a central coordinating server.

+For convenient, the current committed version is also called HEAD.
+To view the SHA1 hash identifying head use

+	$ git rev-parse HEAD

+Earlier commits can be referenced by SHA1 or by using

+	HEAD^, HEAD^^, HEAL-1, HEAD-2, etc.

 ### Slide 7
 ##Git Basic Usage (cont'd)